liamsto/liamsto/README.md

 ### HackTheBox Badges
 Below are some of the rarest HTB badges I've achieved.
 I have more,
 <a href="https://app.hackthebox.com/users/481501?tab=badges">of course</a>,
 but these are the most interesting ones, in no particular order.
-Click on any of the images to view them on my HTB profile:
+All these machines and challenges are Insane level difficulty.
+Click on any of the images to view them on my HTB profile and see the rarities for yourself:

 <table>
   <tr>
     <td align="center">
-      <div><strong>Completed the Twelve Labours</strong></div>
+      <div><strong>Completed the Twelve Labours - owned the Hercules machine</strong></div>
       <div>Rarity: 0.05% of users</div>
       <a href="https://labs.hackthebox.com/achievement/badge/481501/292">
         <img src="https://labs.hackthebox.com/achievement/badge/preview/481501/292.png"